Man arrested for DUI after apparent hit and run

 According to the incident report, the video showed a dark-colored pickup was waiting to make a left turn into Newby’s parking lot.
 Gentry says he then observed the motorcycle failing to stop for the pickup.

-The driver of the motorcycle, later identified as Robert Anthony Miller, applied the breaks and laid the motorcycle on its side to avoid a collision with the pick-up.
+The driver of the motorcycle, later identified as Robert Anthony Miller, applied the brakes and laid the motorcycle on its side to avoid a collision with the pick-up.

 He says the motorcycle never struck the pick-up.
 After examining the bike, Gentry says no major damage was sustained.